rayliuca/T-Ragx/README.md

 ### Results

-- Combining QLoRA with in-task translation memory and glossary resulted in !45% increase in aggregated WMT23 translation scores, benchmarked against the Mistral 7b Instruct model
+- Combining QLoRA with in-task translation memory and glossary resulted in ~45% increase in aggregated WMT23 translation scores, benchmarked against the Mistral 7b Instruct model
 - Demonstrated high recall for valid translation memories and glossaries, including previous translations and character names
 - Surpassed the performance of the native [TowerInstruct](https://huggingface.co/Unbabel/TowerInstruct-7B-v0.2) model in three of the four WMT23 language direction tests (Ja<->En, Zh->En)
-- Excelled over DeepL in translating the Japanese web novel "That Time I Got Reincarnated as a Slime" into Chinese using in-task memories
+- Outperformed DeepL in translating the Japanese web novel "That Time I Got Reincarnated as a Slime" into Chinese using in-task RAG
     - Japanese to Chinese translation improvements:
         - +29% sacrebleu
         - +0.4% comet22